Coffee beans must be learned: basic knowledge

-Aftertaste: Similar to the concept of wine tasting, it refers to the remaining taste in the mouth after coffee is drunk.
+Aftertaste: Similar to the concept of wine tasting, it refers to the remaining taste in the mouth after the coffee is drunk.
 Some coffees have an aftertaste of cocoa or chocolate, while others have fruits, berries, nuts, etc.

-Balance: This is an evaluation of the overall taste of coffee.
+Balance: This is an evaluation of the overall taste of the coffee.
 Good coffee beans have a balanced, layered, and soft aroma; bad coffee beans usually only present a single taste.

 In addition to the above proper nouns, there are several common adjectives used to describe high-quality coffee: